nolansmurro/subreddit-nlp-classification/README.md

 ## Subreddit Classification based on Post Titles

 ## Overview
+*Note: "PlantMa" is a fictional entity created for this project's narrative.
+It is used to contextualize the methodologies presented.
+This fictional company does not represent any real business, and similarities to any real entities are purely coincidental.*

 PlantMa, our agricultural startup company specializing in houseplants and gardening supplies, is looking to optimize its marketing strategies and product offerings for two distinct customer segments: houseplant enthusiasts and gardening enthusiasts.
 We aim to improve our marketing strategies by building a model to classify Reddit posts from two distinct subreddits, /r/houseplants and /r/gardening, based on their post titles.
 The ultimate goal is to build a classification model that provides insights enabling us to target our marketing efforts more effectively and could potentially be repurposed for use in other online communities.